-What happens once my project is submitted to the RIF?
+What happens once my project is submitted to the RIA?

 Below is a brief outline the UAHS process.
 Please feel free to contact us at any time if you are ever have any questions regarding your research project (firstname.lastname@example.org).

-- Application submission and uploaded documents are reviewed for completeness.
+- Application submission through email are reviewed for completeness.